T-64

 The T-64 is a Soviet tank manufactured in Kharkiv, and designed by Alexander Morozov.
 The tank was introduced in the early 1960s.
 It was a more advanced counterpart to the T-62: the T-64 served in tank divisions, while the T-62 supported infantry in motor rifle divisions.
-It introduced advanced features including composite armour, a compact engine and transmission, and a smoothbore 125-mm gun equipped with an autoloader to allow the crew to be reduced to three so the tank could be smaller and lighter.
+It introduced advanced features for its time such as composite armour, a compact engine and transmission, and a 125-mm smoothbore gun equipped with a carousel type autoloader to allow the crew to be reduced to three so the tank could be smaller and lighter.
 In spite of being armed and armoured like a heavy tank, the T-64 weighed only 38 t.

 These features made the T-64 expensive to build, significantly more so than previous generations of Soviet tanks.
 This was especially true of the power plant, which was time-consuming to build and cost twice as much as more conventional designs.
 Several proposals were made to improve the T-64 with new engines, but chief designer Alexander Alexandrovich Morozov's political power in Moscow kept the design in production in spite of any concerns about price.

 The T-64 formed the design basis of the Soviet T-80, which entered service in 1976.
 The tank is in use in a few nations or regions as of 2023.
 The T-64 is undergoing significant factory overhauls and modernization in Ukraine.